Eduard-Konovka/online-store/README.md

 - default value - for smartphones with a screen width of less than 320 px (in reality - 200...319 px);
 - 320 px - for smartphones with a screen width of 320...419 px;
-- 420 px - for tablets with a screen width of 420...799 px;
+- 420 px - for smartphones and tablets with a screen width of 420...799 px;
-- 800 px - for desktops or laptops with a screen width of 800...1023 px;
+- 800 px - for desktops and laptops with a screen width of 800...1023 px;
-- 1024 px - for desktop computers or laptops with a screen width of 1024...1599 px, or when using an auxiliary breakpoint - 1024...1199 px;
+- 1024 px - for desktop computers and laptops with a screen width of 1024...1599 px, or when using an auxiliary breakpoint - 1024...1199 px;
-- 1200 px - auxiliary breakpoint for desktop computers or laptops with a screen width of 1200...1599 px;
+- 1200 px - auxiliary breakpoint for desktop computers and laptops with a screen width of 1200...1599 px;
 - 1600 px - for desktop computers, laptops, TVs, projectors with a screen width of more than 1600 px.